Analysts Establish AI-enhanced Self-Service as a Category and Name First-Ever Leaders

 In the contact center, it isn’t often that a new category of technology emerges.
 But as more and more companies are turning to conversational AI solutions to enable self-service automation over voice and chat, the analyst community has identified the need to create a distinct category for these cloud-based virtual agent solutions that mimic live agent behavior.
 Moreover, they have recognized the need to name leaders in this emerging category.

 The emergence as a category indicates these new solutions are here to stay and are as integral to service delivery as the PBX or workforce management software.
 Soon, every contact center will be deciding which conversations stay with live agents and which conversations should be automated by an AI-powered virtual agent.
-In the not too distant future, contact centers will be built first and foremost around AI automation while only dropping in humans where absolutely necessary like complex critical thinking, persuasion, or empathy.
+In the not too distant future, contact centers will be built first and foremost around AI automation.
+Humans will be dropped in only where absolutely necessary for things like complex critical thinking, persuasion, or empathy.

 Just over a year ago, Gartner was the first to categorize these solutions as Virtual Customer Assistants, releasing a Market Guide to shortlist the leaders and a product category on Gartner Peer Insights to share Gartner-vetted reviews about these leaders.

 This week, for the first time ever, Frost & Sullivan has named this same category, identifying it as “AI-enhanced Self-Service Solutions.”
 Moreover, they named SmartAction as the product leader of this emerging category with their 2018 Product Leadership Award (read the press release).

 Why SmartAction?
 Frost & Sullivan says: